 Based on experience, when you ask consumers if they prefer white or red wine, red is usually the winner.
 I would hate to disappoint you, but welcome to Santorini: the island of white wines.

-Well, there are some interesting reds but the star here in Santorini is a really unique grape named Asyrtico.
+Well, some interesting reds but the star here in Santorini, a really unique grape named Asyrtico.
 Asyrtico covers the biggest part of the island, roughly 80%.
-There are two other varieties in Santorini named Aidani and Athiri.
+Also two other varieties in Santorini named Aidani and Athiri.
 Of course there are others that are cultivated more rarely, but the above three (Asyrtico, Aidani and Athiri) participate in a blend giving us the classification PDO Santorini which stands for Protected Designation of Origin.

-I know that readers of this article may search for some tasting notes about local wines, but I`ll get into that after explaining why these wines are so unique.
+I know that readers of this article may search for some tasting notes about local wines.
+I`ll get into that after explaining why these wines are so unique.

 SANTORINI WINES ASYRTICO

 As I`m always saying, it all starts from the soil.
 Nowadays we can find Asyrtico cultivated in quite many other parts of Greece as well as Australia but wines made from this Santorini grapes have three major characteristics:

 As simple as that and always depending on the wine making process.
 Asyrtico can give us aromas that no other grape can.
 Stainless steel fermentation filling up the palate with sharpness minerality.
 Crispiness as well as some citrus aromas versus oak fermentation that brings out smoky aromas, dry fruit and nutty taste.